GerasimosKan/Discord_Video_Compressor/README.md

 🎥 Discord Video Compressor 🎥

+🚧 Work in Progress 🚧

+This project is currently a work in progress.
+It is not yet ready for production use.
+Contributions and feedback are welcome!

+## Description
 This is a video compressor application that allows you to compress video files for use on Discord.
 It is built using Python, PyQt5 and FFmpeg

 🔧 Features 🔧